AMoreaux/Sketch-Icons/README.md

 ### Import icons

 Just go to `Plugins -> Sketch Icons -> Import icons...` and select your folder or your icons.
-You can also use the keyboard shortcut `cmd + shift + y`.
+You can also use the keyboard shortcut `cmd + shift + i`.

 ![alt text](https://raw.githubusercontent.com/AMoreaux/Sketch-Icons/master/images/import-icons.gif)

 And...
 Voilà !
 Your dynamic icons library is ready!

-### Update severals icons
+### Replace severals icons

 To save you even more time, we have designed a feature that allows you to replace or update icons already imported into your library.
-You will find this feature in `Plugins -> Sketch Icons -> Update icons on selected artboards...`.
+You will find this feature in `Plugins -> Sketch Icons -> Replace icons...`.

 ![alt text](https://raw.githubusercontent.com/AMoreaux/Sketch-Icons/master/images/update-icons.gif)

 ### Add a color mask on several icons

-If you want to apply a color mask to an icon - or a set of icons - you can use this functionality `Plugins -> Sketch Icons -> Apply a color mask on selected artboards...`.
+If you want to apply a color mask to an icon - or a set of icons - you can use this functionality `Plugins -> Sketch Icons -> Apply a color mask...`.
+You can also use the keyboard shortcut `cmd + shift + m`.

 ![alt text](https://raw.githubusercontent.com/AMoreaux/Sketch-Icons/master/images/add-mask-icons.gif)